CobaltXII/boiler/README.md

 Boiler is an object-oriented library.
 It provides a base class with all the implemented drawing routines and class members.
 The standard header also defines many global functions for convenience.

 To set up Boiler, you must create your own class that inherits from the generic `boiler` class.
 You may then override `steam` to initialize the underlying SDL2 window.
-You should also override `draw`, and optionally `keydown` and `keyup` as well.
+You should also override `draw`, and optionally `keydown` and `keyup` and other functions as well.

 To use Boiler, you must create a default instance of your child class which inherits from `boiler`.
 You then call `make`, which will return a non-zero value if it fails.
 After that, you should call `engine`, which will execute until the program exits.
 After calling `engine`, calling `sweep` is good practise to ensure all memory is freed.